mviereck/x11docker/README.md

 To run only a new X server with window manager:
  -  `x11docker [OPTIONS]`

-Have a look at 'x11docker --help' to see all options.
+Have a look at `x11docker --help` to see all options.

 #Examples
 Run xfce desktop in Xephyr: